manmal/MockingDroid/README.markdown

  * You stay in full control of your mockups - use plain HTML.
  * Screen-resolution independent - scaling happens automatically via the WebView's zoom factor (as long as all pages are same width, have a look at Requirements).
- * All conventional hardware button work; if the user presses back on the first page, this exits the application, as expected.
+ * All conventional hardware buttons work; if the user presses back on the first page, this exits the application, as expected.
 Menu and search buttons work if files with the corresponding names are present (look below).
-Back-button support can be globally disabled, or enabled and selectively switched off per HTML file (look below).
+Back-button support can be globally disabled, or globally enabled and selectively switched off per HTML file (look below).
- * Resuming the app after passivation works as expected, returning to the last viewed screen
+ * Resuming the app after passivation works as expected, returning to the last viewed screen.

 Requirements
 ------------